Seattle Plumbing, Sewer, & Heating

 That sound… it kind of stops you for a second.

 You turn on the sink, expecting the usual quiet drain… and instead, there’s that bubbling noise.
-Not super loud, but enough to notice.
+Not super loud, but noticeable.
 Kind of hollow.
 A little uneven.

 And once you hear it, you keep hearing it.